Skip to content

 What to optimize for instead

-Forget the specific number.
+Forget the specific number for a moment.
 Aim for a load you can keep going week after week.

 If your review habit still works during tired evenings, exam weeks, and crowded semesters, it is probably calibrated well.
 If it only works in ideal conditions, it is too fragile.
-The exam study guide shows what a sustainable daily routine looks like in practice.
+The exam study guide shows what a sustainable daily routine looks like in practice, and the active recall vs spaced repetition guide explains why the review count is only one half of the method.

 That idea sits underneath the way Imprimo is being built: faster capture, less noisy scheduling, and fewer wasted repetitions as your deck grows.